xyzxyzxyzxy/depthFromStereo/README.md

     **Options :**\
     `--use-kitti` tells the program that the stereo pair given has to be taken from the `./KITTIPairs/` directory, a special calibration file is used containing the intrinsic parameters given by the KITTI dataset.
 The fundamental matrix estimatino and subsequent computation of R and T are done in the usual way.\
     `--show-epi` shows epipolar lines drawn on the two images.\
-    `--check-epi` computes error using found epipolar lines. (shown as text output).\
+    `--find-fundamental` used matching points to compute fundamental matrix, later used for rectification, the default behaviour is to find essential matrix directly.
     `--show-matches` shows the point matches as circles on the two images connected by lines.\
     `--show-rois` after the rectification procedure shows the cropped portion of the image containing only image data (if it was possible to generate).\
     `--undistort` undistorts the two images of the pair using intrinsic parameters and distortion coefficients and uses a refined version of the intrinsic parameters matrix for the following steps.\
     `--bruteforce nMatches` uses bruteforce matching as matching procedure instead of the default **FLANN**.
-It uses the best `nMatches` from the total matches found.
+It uses the best `nMatches` from the total matches found.\
+    `-R n` can be used to force which one of the two possibile matrices given as output by SVD to use (`n` can be either `1` or `2`).

 3. `depthMap.py index` where `index` will be the index of the stereo pair used when calling `epipolarGeometry.py index`.
 This generates the disparity map with the aid of a window that allows to adjust the blockMatching algorithm parameters.
 When the parameters have been configured one can confirm by pressing **esc** on the keyboard.
 The disparity map produced is then used in conjunction with the matrix **Q** to produce a point cloud `stereoX.ply` where **X** is the index of the pair in exam.